Phase 1 collector preview live — marketplace later

 Why RetroCap?

-| You might use today | What it's great for | With RetroCap |
+| You might use today | What it's great for | Where it falls short | With RetroCap |

 What you get